zeta-chain/node/docs/spec/crosschain/overview.md

 Observers watch connected blockchains for the broadcasted outbound transactions.
-Once a transaction is "confirmed" (or "mined") on a connected blockchains, observers vote on ZetaChain by sending a `VoteOnObservedOutboundTx` message.
+Once a transaction is "confirmed" (or "mined") on a connected blockchains, observers vote on ZetaChain by sending a `VoteOutbound` message.

 After the vote passes the threshold, the voting is finalized and a transaction's status is changed to final.